German: Intensive Beginners' German 1

 This is your core German language module in which you will continue to develop your skills in writing, speaking and comprehending the German language.
 There will be three seminar hours per week alongside a fortnightly grammar lecture.
 You will focus on written German, oral practice and grammar.
 The module will again include an element of ‘German for business purposes’, dealing with business related text genres, such as business letterers and report writing.

-The third year of this degree programme will be spent abroad, either studying or working or both.
-It is usually expected that students will spend at least 9 months overseas, in countries where the native langauges match the languages the student is studying.
-Students studying two langauges will be expected to divide their time between two relevant countries, i.e. one for each langauge.
-The School of Modern Languages, Literatures & Cultures will support students in finding a suitable study or work placement, but students are also expected to explore opportunities independently and the ultimate responsibility for securing such a placement lies with the student.
-Alternatively students may choose to enrol for courses at a partner university in the relevant country.
-This year forms an integral part of the degree programme; students on placement will be asked to complete assessed work which will be credited towards their degree, while in the case of those studying at a university, marks obtained for courses taken will be credited towards their degree.
-The same applies to the assessment of spoken language on return to Royal Holloway from the period of residence abroad.
+The third year of this degree programme will be spent abroad, either studying, working, or both.
+It is usually expected that you will spend at least 9 months in a country where the native language is the same as the language you are studying.
+The School of Modern Languages, Literatures & Cultures will support you in finding a suitable study or work placement, but you will also be expected to explore opportunities independently.
+Ultimate responsibility for securing such a placement lies with yourself.
+Alternatively, you may choose to enrol for modules at a partner university in your chosen country.
+This year forms an integral part of your degree programme.
+If you undertake a placement then you will be asked to complete assessed work which will be credited towards your degree, while in the case of those studying at a university, marks obtained for modules taken will be credited towards your degree.
+The same applies to your practical oral assessment on return to Royal Holloway from your year abroad.

 German: German Language 3